vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intent.html.md

-#Android Intents
+#Android Intent

-Now that we have seen how Activities work in Android and Activity Lifecycle, let us see another component which is very useful while creating Android apps.
+Android Intent lets you navigate from one android activity to another.
+With examples, this tutorial also talks about various types of Android intents.

 In our previous tutorial, we saw that every application is made up of multiple activities and that we define our main activity in manifest XML.
 Now you might wonder as to how communication and data transfer happens between different activities.

-Thankfully, we have Intents to solve this problem !
+Thankfully, we have Android Intent to solve this problem !

-Intents can be defined as simple message objects which are used to communicate from 1 activity to another.
+Android Intent can be defined as a simple message objects which is used to communicate from 1 activity to another.

 Intents define intention of an Application .
 They are also used to transfer data between activities.

-Intents can be used to perform following 3 tasks :
+An Android Intent can be used to perform following 3 tasks :

 1. Open another Activity or Service from the current Activity
 2. Pass data between Activities and Services
 3. Delegate responsibility to another application.
 For example, you can use Intents to open the browser application to display a URL.

-Intents are broadly classified into 2 categories.
-There are no keywords for this category and just a broad classification of how intents are used.
+Intent can be broadly classified into 2 categories.
+There are no keywords for this category and just a broad classification of how android intents are used.

-##Explicit Intents
+##Explicit Android Intent

-Android Explicit Intents are the Intents in which you explicitly define the component that needs to be called by Android System.
+Explicit Android Intent is the Intent in which you explicitly define the component that needs to be called by Android System.

 When you open an activity from another activity in the same Android app, you use Explicit Intents.
 Let us understand through an example :